BigLau14/myreads-app/myreads-app/README.md

 To get started developing right away:

+- navigate to the myreads-app/myreads-app folder, your path after running `pwd` in the terminal should look like **"*/myreads-app/myreads-app"** to run the application
 - install all project dependencies with `npm install`
 - start the development server with `npm start`